 Search engine optimization is crucial if your company wants to ensure the top rank of search engine results are filled with positive results rather than negative.
 A concerted effort to reduce the prominence of negative feedback regarding your company is a must.

 Regardless of whether your business has ever received negative online attention, ongoing brand reputation monitoring is imperative.
 Failure to monitor social networks and review sites could mean you not only miss the opportunity to immediately engage with negativity, but you also miss the opportunity to connect with those posting positive feedback about your brand — if the former occurs, it can quickly spiral out of control.
+It is also important to make sure your brand is safe from online threats, with cybersecurity such as FraudWatch International which helps protect against malware, phishing and attacks on your brand identity.

 Businesses that understand the shift in consumer power are better positioned to maximize their brand reputation opportunities.
 A Maya Angelou quote is highly relevant: “I did then what I knew best; when I knew better, I did better.”